vmDeshpande/ai-agent-automation/README.md

 **AI Agent Automation Platform** is a backend-first, production-oriented system for building, executing, and scheduling intelligent workflows powered by autonomous AI agents.

 This project is designed as a *real execution engine*, not a demo or prompt playground.
-Agents run deterministic workflows, invoke tools, generate logs, persist state, and can be scheduled or triggered automatically.
+Agents run deterministic workflows, invoke tools, generate logs, persist state, and can be scheduled or triggered automatically.[Run Locally](https://github.com/vmDeshpande/ai-agent-automation#-local-development)

 ---